-CREDIT REQUIREMENTS FOR THE AWARDING OF DEGREES IN FST
+CREDIT REQUIREMENTS FOR THE AWARDING OF BACHELOR DEGREES IN FST

-YEAR CREDITS (minimum) NOTES

-Level 1 24 18 of which must be in-faculty

-Level 2 and 3 (Total) 60 In-faculty major must be completed.
+YEAR CREDITS (minimum) NOTES Level 1 24 18 of which must be in-faculty 18 of which must be in-faculty Level 2 and 3 (Total) 60 In-faculty major must be completed.
 However, the remaining credits are strongly encouraged to be used for minor(s) or another major.
 Foundation Courses 9 3 COURSES 1.
 FOUN1014 OR FOUN1019-mandatory 2.
-FOUN1301 Any one can be substituted with a Foreign 3.
-FOUN1101
+FOUN1301 Any one can be substituted with a Foreign Language course.
 TOTAL 93 credits (minimum)